bcallanan/springRestSecurity/README.md

 ### Update 2 - Angular single-page-app, CORS and CSRF

 This is an angular 14.2.X web app.
 As I incorporate more features, I'll consider what I need to do to move this forward to 16.x.
+The main area to focus on in the implementation is:  <i><b>MyBankSecurityConfig</b></i>

 <!--![Alt text](./bankAngularApp/angularBankApp.png?raw=true "BC Bank - fictitious bank") -->